 Players must be residents of Minnesota (exception: out of state teams that play in the Metro Baseball League or Gopher State League).
 Players must participate on the team nearest to where they reside or nearest to where they attend school.
 Exception: Any player who has obtained a waiver through Minnesota Baseball Tournaments & Metro Baseball League will be allowed to participate with his current team no matter where he resides or attends school.
-In order to participate in a MBT State Tournament, you will have had to compete in a minimum of ten regularly scheduled league or tournament games with the team whose roster you are on.
-Lack of ten games played due to injury or illness is not an exception.
+To participate in a MBT State Tournament, you will have had to compete in a minimum of ten regularly scheduled league or tournament games with the team whose roster you are on.
+Lack of ten games played due to injury or illness, please contact MBT.
+For adding extra players for tournaments due to injury, illness or players missing for various reasons, see fifth paragraph under TEAMS on page 2.